buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_1_Write_your_first_prompt.md

 **Keep messing around with the temperature as you run these** **different prompts.** I like changing the temperature by like `0.1` a few times to test.
 Also, the same prompt at a different temperature can create wildly different results.

-So basically lesson here: you need to adjust more than just the prompt to get good results, you also to need to also adjust your hyperparamaters.
+So basically lesson here: you need to adjust more than just the prompt to get good results, you also to need adjust your hyperparameters.

 Didn’t get a plot twist?
 Don’t sweat it.
 Move on!
 There’s so much more to GPT-3 that we still have yet to unlock that can massively improve its performance.